Fonds Cornelia Hahn Oberlander

 AP075.S4 Reference and research material

 Cornelia Hahn (b.
-June 20, 1921, Mulheim, Germany) fled Berlin with her widowed mother in 1939 to settle near Wolfboro, New Hampshire, USA.
+June 20, 1921, Mulheim, Germany; d.
+May 22, 2021, Vancouver, British Columbia) fled Berlin with her widowed mother in 1939 to settle near Wolfboro, New Hampshire, USA.
 She attended Smith College, Northampton, Massachusetts from 1941–44 before studying under Walter Gropius at the Graduate School of Design, Harvard University, graduating with a degree in Landscape Architecture in 1947.
 In 1950, Oberlander was hired as a community planner with the Citizen's Council on City Planning (CCCP) in Philadelphia.
 Oberlander worked with landscape architect Dan Kiley for projects in Vermont and in Philadelphia from 1951–53.
 She also worked in the same period for landscape architect James Rose on social housing developments as well as with architects Louis Kahn, and Oskar Stonorov.
 In 1953, she married fellow Harvard graduate H. Peter Oberlander (1922-2008) and moved to Vancouver where her husband was charged with founding the Community and Regional Planning Department at the University of British Columbia (UBC).
 At this point Cornelia Hahn Oberlander opened her own practice as a landscape architect.

 Until the early 1970s, Oberlander designed primarily children’s playgrounds, private residential gardens, and landscapes for social housing projects such as MacLean Park and Skeena Terrace in Vancouver (1957).
 After returning to Vancouver in 1974 from a two-year stay in Ottawa, while her husband served in the Federal Ministry of State for Urban Affairs, Oberlander was invited by architect Arthur Erickson to contribute to the planning of the Robson Square and the Provincial Courthouse complex in Vancouver (1979).
 Further collaborations with Erickson and others on important public buildings soon followed.
 She worked on many of Erickson's most renowned projects, such as the Museum of Anthropology at UBC (1976), the Canadian Embassy in Washington, D.C.
 (1989), California Plaza in Los Angeles (1989), and the Liu Centre for Global Relations at UBC (1998).
 Oberlander also worked with architect Moshe Safdie on the Taiga (Arctic) Garden for the National Gallery of Canada (1989), landscapes for the Ottawa City Hall addition (1991), and the roof garden and plazas for the Vancouver Public Library (1995).